-Mortar has a basic recipe which includes 3 components: Portland cement, hydrated lime and sand.
-Each component provides its own benefit to the overall makeup.
-Portland provides strength, lime will give it a little bit of flexibility and elasticity, while the sand will act as a binding agent to the other two products.
+Mortar has a basic recipe of three components: Portland cement, hydrated lime, and sand.
+Portland cement gives the mixture strength, lime gives flexibility and elasticity, while the sand acts as a binding agent.

-There are 5 main gradings of mortar mix: K, O, N, S, and M. They each have different uses based on their specific properties which affect their flexibility, bonding properties, and compressive strength.
-We will be discussing each type, along with when and where you would use them.
+There are five main grades of mortar mix: K, O, N, S, and M. Each has different uses based on its flexibility, bonding properties, and compressive strength.

 Using this on the exterior is limited, but can be seen in warmer climates where they do not experience extreme cold temperatures.
-This mix can be ideal for repointing mortar joints or similar-type repair work because its consistency makes application easier.
 Type O mortar is composed of 1 part Portland cement, 2 parts lime, and 9 parts sand.

-Type N is considered to be a general purpose mix and is the most common mortar mix.
-It is usually used with brickwork and is often used by most homeowners.
-This is the best choice for general applications above grade, and can be used for both exterior and interior load-bearing installations.
-It will achieve its maximum strength in 28 days.
-To classify as Type N, this mortar must have a minimum strength of 750 PSI.
-Type N is more than twice the strength of Type O. That is because there is 1/3 less sand in the mix.
-The compound consists of 1 part Portland, 1 part lime (so, less elasticity), and 6 parts of sand.
+The most common mortar mix is Type N. It is primarily used with brickwork and by most homeowners.
+This is the best choice for above-grade general applications and can be used for both exterior and interior load-bearing installations.
+It will reach its maximum strength 28 days after the application.
+Type N has a minimum strength of 750 PSI and consists of 1 part Portland, 1 part lime, and 6 parts sand.

 Tensile strength is the resistance of a material to breaking under tension.

-As you can see, knowing which type of mortar mix to use for each different type of conditions can be critical.
-Selecting mortar may appear to be simple, but in reality it involves rather complex factors related to materials, design, and construction.
-If you are unsure, get advice from an engineer, architect, or mason contractor.
+Knowing which type of mortar mix to use for different projects is critical.
+Selecting mortar may appear to be a simple, short process, but you must pay attention to several factors: materials, design, and construction.
+If you are still unsure of which type to use, seek out an engineer, architect, or mason contractor.